 - School of Social and International Studies

-- The School of Social and International Studies consists of the College of Social Sciences, which provides comprehensive specialized education in the social sciences, and the College of International Studies, which provides interdisciplinary education focused on the development and practical application of social studies.
-At the College of Social Sciences, students concentrate their studies on any one of the fields of sociology, law, political science, or economics, while broadening their specialization in related fields of their choice, thus gaining a wider perspective of their field of study.
-At the College of International Studies, in addition to international politics and law, economics, and cultural anthropology, students also study communications and environmental technology while building their English communication proficiency, thus becoming articulate internationals who can effectively communicate with others.
+- At the College of Social Sciences, students concentrate their studies on any one of the fields of sociology, law, political science, or economics, while broadening their specialization in related fields of their choice.
+At the College of International Studies, in addition to international politics and law, economics, and cultural anthropology, students also study communications and environmental technology while building their English communication proficiency.

 - School of Human Sciences

-- The School of Human Sciences, which consists of the College of Education, the College of Psychology, and the College of Disability Sciences, offers a variety of courses to its students, providing them with a rich and vibrant interdisciplinary academic experience.
-Within this school, the common core curricula have been expanded to establish communities of learning.
+- The School of Human Sciences, which consists of the College of Education, the College of Psychology, and the College of Disability Sciences, provides students with a rich and vibrant interdisciplinary academic experience.
 Introductory courses in the three colleges are open to all students within the school, and each college encourages students to take some of the advanced classes.
 Moreover, students can participate in an array of international academic and practical programs, such as the opportunity to do an international internship in Japanese language classes at a secondary school in Thailand.

 - School of Life and Environmental Sciences